-(a) A document that was issued by the benchmark administrator nominated at scoping approval and meets the requirements under regulation 11A (3) and 11A (4) of the VEET PBA Regulations 2017.

-(12) Inputs for the reverse calculator

-- (a) A reverse calculator is an electronic mechanism for calculating the maximum energy that the premises can consume for a given benchmark rating, as defined in the VEET PBA Regulations 17A. - (b) Subject to (d) the inputs for the reverse calculator must be the other variables published in the reporting rating. - (c) The rating input into the reverse calculator must not take into account whether electricity is purchased under the GreenPower Program. - (d) The baseline rating input into the reverse calculator is the rating published on the benchmark rating report for the baseline period, unless the building where the project is undertaken undergoes a renovation or upgrade that requires planning approval, in which case the baseline rating for each reporting period commencing after the renovation or upgrade is completed is the highest of: - (i) the rating published on the benchmark rating report for the most recent reporting period that ends prior to the issue of the planning approval; or - (ii) the minimum rating (if any) the building is required to meet under the planning scheme of the Local Government Area that applies to the building; or - (iii) if the building is not required to meet a minimum rating, 4.5 stars for a building that is a data centre or 4 stars for any other building. - (e) The percentage breakdown of fuels used in the building where the project is undertaken, which is input into the reverse calculator, must be determined by converting into MWh any measurement of energy consumed at the building that is not measured in MWh.
-This must include all fuels used in the reporting rating. - (f) For the purpose of the conversion referred to in (e), if the measurement is not in terms of energy, the energy content factor for that fuel type, as specified in section (7), must be used in the conversion.

-(13) Other variables
+- (ii) changes in the metering arrangements at the building between the start of the baseline period and the end of the reporting period, as defined in (10) below. - (iii) Where "energy" consumption in Equation 3 is taken to mean "gas", the unaccounted energy consumption is the gas consumption (in GJ) during the reporting period, at the premises where the project is undertaken, that is not included in the reporting gas consumption as a result of changes in the metering arrangements at the building between the start of the baseline period and the end of the reporting period, as defined in (10) below. - (10) Changes in metering arrangements - (a) Changes in metering arrangements are allowed over the course of the project, provided changes in the energy boundary have been metered and recorded over the rating period. - (11) NABERS Energy Rating Report - (a) A document that was issued by the benchmark administrator nominated at scoping approval and meets the requirements under regulation 11A (3) and 11A (4) of the VEET PBA Regulations 2017. - (12) Inputs for the NABERS Prediction Tool - (a) A prediction tool is an electronic mechanism for calculating the maximum energy that the premises can consume for a given benchmark rating, as defined in the VEET PBA Regulations 17A. - (b) Subject to (d) the inputs for the NABERS Prediction Tool must be the other variables published in the reporting rating. - (c) The rating input into the NABERS Prediction Tool must not take into account whether electricity is purchased under the GreenPower Program. - (d) The baseline rating input into the NABERS Prediction Tool is the rating published on the NABERS Energy Rating Report for the baseline period, unless the building where the project is undertaken undergoes a renovation or upgrade that requires planning approval, in which case the baseline rating for each reporting period commencing after the renovation or upgrade is completed is the highest of: - i.
+The rating published on the NABERS Energy Rating Report for the most recent reporting period that ends prior to the issue of the planning approval; or - ii.
+The minimum rating (if any) the building is required to meet under the planning scheme of the Local Government Area that applies to the building; or - iii.
+If the building is not required to meet a minimum rating, 4.5 stars for a building that is a data centre or 4 stars for any other building. - (e) The percentage breakdown of fuels used in the building where the project is undertaken, which is input into the NABERS Prediction Tool, must be determined by converting into MWh any measurement of energy consumed at the building that is not measured in MWh.
+This must include all fuels used in the reporting rating. - (f) For the purpose of the conversion referred to in (e), if the measurement is not in terms of energy, the energy content factor for that fuel type, as specified in section (7), must be used in the conversion. - (g) The rating input into the NABERS Prediction Tool must use the same emissions factors as the Reported Energy consumption in the NABERS Energy Rating Report. - (h) Where a NABERS Prediction Tool is not suitable for a specific premises, the NABERS Reverse Calculator is permitted to be used. - (13) Other variables